-Connection of a single-turn or multiturn sine-cosine encoder.
+Wiring of a single-turn or multiturn sine-cosine encoder as a feedback system.
 Preferred types are ECN1313 and EQN1325.

-The thermostat contact in the motor is connected via the resolver cable to the AX20 and evaluated there.
+The thermostat contact in the motor is connected via the encoder cable to the AX 2000 and evaluated there.
 All signals are connected using our pre-assembled encoder connection cable.